-If there are any clumps of wood glue, like mine had, try removing as much as possible with a putty knife.
+Check for clumps of glue that may have been used to repair the chair in the past.
+If you find them, try removing as much as possible with a putty knife.
 You may not be able to remove all of it, but that's okay.
 Most of the glue will also come off during the sanding process.

-Wipe down the entire surface of the chair with a damp cloth to remove any sanding dust.
-You can also use an air compressor/air blower to remove any residue that managed to gather in the grooves or etched designs in the chair.Continue to 3 of 4 below.
+Wipe down the entire surface of the chair with a slightly dampened cloth or a tack cloth to remove any sanding dust.
+You can also use an air compressor to remove dust from grooves or etched designs in the chair.

 Prime the Chair

 Apply a thin coat of primer over the entire chair, including the underside areas.
 You can use either standard primer applied with a brush or use primer in a spray can.